 4. Difference in size.
 The Lesser is about 2 lbs lighter than the Greater, and even the largest of Lesser Sandhill Cranes, likely won't have a bill as long as the Greater's.
 Also, the length of the lower leg (tarsus) of the Lesser is never as long as the lower leg of the Greater.

 5. The white cheek patch contrasts less in the Lesser than the Greater

 Having written all of that, when you throw in Canadian Sandhill Crane, things get messy.
-So messy, you can ignore everything I just wrote.
+It is so messy that you can ignore everything I just wrote.
 (I need a sarcasm font.)
-Seriously, it can make the ID harder, but let's stick to obvious Lesser vs Greater for now.
+Seriously, it can make the ID harder, but let's stick to obvious Lesser vs. Greater for now.
 Deep breath.
 The difficult part is over.
 Now, for aesthetically pleasing graphics and very few words.

 The map is pretty clear.
 During migration, spring and fall, the eastern side of the state sees fairly large concentrations of Sandhill Cranes.
 Check ag fields, large wetland complexes, etc to find these flocks.
 My personal recommendation: Table Mountain WHMA, which I will soon publish a Hotspot Highlight for.
 During summer, check the wetlands, especially around the lower elevations of our various mountain ranges.
 My personal recommendation for the breeding season: Sublette County, or either of the great parks.